Nick Szabo: Payments and digital currency

-Satoshi Nakamoto speculation

-He was active in pre-Bitcoin "bit gold" technologies and is viewed as a potential Satoshi Nakamoto, the creator of Bitcoin.

-In 2008, a pseudonymous person or group under the name Satoshi Nakamoto released a proposal for bitcoin to a cypherpunk mailing list.
-Nakamoto's true identity remained a secret, which led to speculation about a long list of people suspected to be Nakamoto.
-Although Szabo has repeatedly denied it, people have speculated that he is Nakamoto.
+Although Szabo has repeatedly denied it, people have speculated that he is Satoshi Nakamoto, the creator of Bitcoin.
 Research by financial author Dominic Frisby provided circumstantial evidence but, as he admits, no proof exists that Satoshi is Szabo.
 In a July 2014 email to Frisby, Szabo said "I'm afraid you got it wrong doxing me as Satoshi, but I'm used to it."
 Nathaniel Popper wrote in The New York Times that "the most convincing evidence pointed to a reclusive American man of Hungarian descent named Nick Szabo."
 In 2008, prior to the release of bitcoin, Szabo wrote a comment on his blog about the intent of creating a live version of his hypothetical currency.